metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 Optional:

 - `alias` (String) Alias for the plugin
-- `exclude` (String) Exclude records which field matches the regular expression.Value Format: FIELD REGEX
+- `exclude` (String) Exclude records which field matches the regular expression.
+Value Format: FIELD REGEX
-- `regex` (String) Keep records which field matches the regular expression.Value Format: FIELD REGEX
+- `regex` (String) Keep records which field matches the regular expression.
+Value Format: FIELD REGEX
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.